climateclock/cclock/README.md

-Once you've done that, put the board into writable mode by pressing the reset button and holding down one of the other buttons until the status light turns white (see the preceding section), then use `tools/matrix_run clock` to write your changes to the board.
+Once you've done that, put the board into writable mode by pressing the reset button and holding down one of the other buttons until the status light turns red (see the preceding section), then use `tools/matrix_run clock` to write your changes to the board.

 ### Software update (under development)